waynezhang/blog/about.markdown

 to reach me.

-in addition, some interesting guys to recommend
+in addition, there are some interesting guys:

 > [fibears](http://fibears.github.io/) & [yaopeng](http://yphuang.github.io/)